SAP-archive/cloud-analytics-end-to-end-sample/exercise4/README.md

 ### AIN623

-# Setting Up A Live Data Connection to SAP Analytics Cloud
+# Exercise 4: Setting Up A Live Data Connection to SAP Analytics Cloud

 You can create live data connections to on-premise and cloud systems.
 Data is “live”, meaning that when a user opens a story in SAP Analytics Cloud, changes made to the data in the source system are reflected immediately.

 In SAP Analytics Cloud, you can create models from data sources in on-premise or cloud systems, build stories based on those models, and perform online analysis without data replication.
 This feature allows SAP Analytics Cloud to be used in scenarios where data cannot be moved into the cloud for security or privacy reasons, or your data already exists on a different cloud system.

 In this exercise you are going to create a live data connection to an SAP Cloud Platform (SAPCP) system and give an SAP HANA user permission to use the connection in SAP Analytics Cloud.

+#### Notice

+SAP Analytics Cloud is optimized for Google Chrome browsers.
+If you use a different internet browser, you are not able to see and use all the different features.

 ## Step 1: Creating an Trial Account for SAP Analytics Cloud